graveja0/modeling-health-insurance/README.md

 modelers’ attempts to caveat the high degree of uncertainty in their estimates, projections are afforded a false sense of precision in high-stakes policy debates.
-Second, the “black box” like quality of most models makes it difficult for researchers without intimate knowledge of the underlying models to know whether and how their work could inform modeling efforts. …
+Second, the “black box” like quality of most models makes it difficult for researchers to know whether and how their work informs modeling efforts. …

 This project develops an approach to ex ante policy evaluation that addresses many of these shortcomings.
 First, I outline a generalized